STREETLY,

 raspberries, from time to time.
 It's all very

-overgrown and the grass is tall and you can't be seen from the house which
+overgrown and you can't be seen from the house which

 is miles away.
 You just have to be careful that Mr